GrinningHermit/Vector-Explorer-Tool/README.md

 2. EVENT MONITOR: This area shows what events are triggered on Vector and when they happen.
 Tap a cube to see it being logged, or see what happens when he detects a face or is picked up.

 3. ANIMATIONS: A user can click the play button of a listed animation and Vector will execute it.
 It is also possible to search for a particular animation and buttons are provided to group animations based on their naming convention.

+A list of features can be found in the wiki (https://github.com/GrinningHermit/Vector-Explorer-Tool/wiki)

 What do you need to use it?
 -